 Secured the offering of no evidence against a young foreign student accused of rape where the complainant was highly intoxicated, after pursuing pre-trial disclosure issues.

 Obtained a suspended sentence for a man who had pleaded guilty to arranging to meet a 13 year old for penetrative sex.

 In 2018 Sarah:

-Persuaded the CPS to accept a plea to common assault rather than the sexual assault charged, thereby avoiding the notification requirements of the sexual offences register.
+Persuaded the CPS to accept a plea to common assault rather than the sexual assault charge, thereby avoiding the notification requirements of the sexual offences register.